0xZ0F/Z0FCourse_PenetrationTesting/README.md

 ## Resouces Needed:
 * Ability to run up to 2 VMs at the same time.
 Preferably VirtualBox.
 * Kali Linux, ParrotSec, or similar.
+Setup is in the course.

 ## Prerequisites
 ### Required: